pedrool00/Google-Cybersecurity-Projects/README.md

-# Portfolio-Projects
+# Google Cybersecurity Projects

-Repository that will be used to show my cybersecurity-related portfolio projects.
+Repository that contains my personal notes and hands-on exercises from the Google Cybersecurity Professional Certificate.